-- 12.1 Improve precinct character by establishing a clearly defined centre, greater housing mix and integration of public areas and open space. - 12.2 | Secure expansion and innovation capacity of employment anchors. - 12.3 Enhance internal and external connectivity.
+- 13.1 Improve precinct character by establishing a clearly defined centre, greater housing mix and integration of public areas and open space. - 13.2 | Secure expansion and innovation capacity of employment anchors. - 13.3 Enhance internal and external connectivity. - 13.4 Encourage co-location of compatible uses and activities to maximise land usage and infrastructure.